Faitel/ODFX_Presets_Manager/README.md

 # ODFX Presets Manager for Houdini Indie
 Extension node for OD Tools in Houdini for applying parameter values from JSON files
-### Disclaimer: This repository is a user initiative and is not directly related to the [OD Tools](https://origamidigital.com/cart/) or its authors.
+### Disclaimer: This repository is a user initiative and is not directly related to the [OD Tools](https://origamidigital.com/cart/) or its author.
 ![Screenshot](Screenshot.png)
 This node is an extension for the paid third-party plugin for Houdini called OD Tools and requires its Python modules to work:
 You can check the tools at the https://origamidigital.com/cart/: